·

 Planting at Correct Depth

-o When planting in autumn or spring, the root collar should be about 4–5 cm below the soil surface.
+o When planting in autumn or spring, ensure the root collar is 4–5 cm below the soil surface to protect the seedling base from frost.

 Adaptation to Local Climate